tsuru/platforms/python/README.md

 There are two ways to list the applications dependencies: ``requirements.txt`` or ``setup.py``.
 The priority order is: requirements -> setup.
 The file should be in the root of deploy files.

+### Using Pipfile.lock

+If you have a ``Pipfile.lock`` file, tsuru will use pipenv to install the dependencies of your application.

 ### Using requirements.txt